kish-0/kish-0/README.md

 - 👋 Hi, I’m @kish-0
-- 👀 I’m interested in programming, tech and innovation
+- 👀 I’m a Product-minded designer–developer building focused tools and interfaces for founders, interested in programming, tech and innovation
 - 📧 Reach me at senthilkumarkishan@gmail.com

 <!---